Canvas Equation Editor Tips: Chemistry Using LaTeX

 In the Canvas Equation Editor, available in the Rich Content Editor you can optionally use LaTeX code to enter chemical formulas and chemical equations.
 This document provides tips for entering chemical formula, chemical equations, and scientific notation using LaTeX.

-You can learn more about using the the Equation Editor as an instructor or as a student
+You can learn more about using the Equation Editor.

 Notes: